Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 One of the most fundamental questions on graphs is whether two given vertices are connected by a path.
 In the undirected case, a path connecting two vertices $u$ and $w$ is a sequence of edges $\mathcal{P} = \Path{\{u,v_0\},\{v_0,v_1\},\dots,\{v_k,w\}}$.
 A \emph{connected component} is a maximal set of vertices that are pairwise connected by a path.
 A graph is \emph{connected} if there is exactly one connected component, which is $V$.
 In a directed graph, we say that a vertex $u$ can \emph{reach} a vertex $w$ if there is a directed path from $u$ to $w$, i.e., a sequence of directed edges $\mathcal{P} = \Path{(u,v_0),(v_0,v_1),\dots,(v_k,w)}$.
 A \emph{strongly connected component} (SCC) is a maximal set of vertices that can reach each other pairwise.
 A directed graph is \emph{strongly connected} if there is just one strongly connected component, which is $V$.
 The \emph{transitive closure} of a graph $G$ is a graph on the same vertex set with an edge $(u, w) \in V \times V$ if and only if $u$ can reach $w$ in $G$.
-Given an undirected graph, we can construct a directed graph from it by replacing each undirected edge $\{u, w\}$ by a pair of directed edges $(u, w)$ and $(w, u)$ and translate queries of connectedness into reachability queries on the directed graph. \paragraph{Undirected Graphs (Connectivity)} Patrascu and Demaine~\cite{DBLP:journals/siamcomp/PatrascuD06} gave an (unconditional) lower bound of $\Omega(\log n)$ per operation for this problem, improving an earlier bound of $\Omega(\log n / \log \log n)$ \cite{DBLP:journals/algorithmica/HenzingerF98}.
-The first non-trivial dynamic algorithms for connectivity, and also for 2-edge connectivity, and 2-vertex connectivity~\cite{DBLP:journals/siamcomp/Frederickson97,DBLP:journals/algorithmica/Henzinger95,DBLP:journals/jcss/EppsteinGIS96,DBLP:journals/siamcomp/EppsteinGIS98,DBLP:journals/siamcomp/Henzinger00} took time $\tilde O(\sqrt{n})$ per operation.
-Henzinger and King~\cite{DBLP:journals/jacm/HenzingerK99} were the first to give a fully dynamic algorithm with polylogarithmic time per operation for this problem.
-Their algorithm is, however, randomized.
-Holm \etal~\cite{DBLP:journals/jacm/HolmLT01} gave the first deterministic fully dynamic algorithm with polylogarithmic time per operation.
-The currently fastest fully dynamic connectivity algorithm takes $\bigO(\log n (\log \log n)^2)$ amortized expected time per operation~\cite{DBLP:conf/soda/HuangHKP17}.
+Given an undirected graph, we can construct a directed graph from it by replacing each undirected edge $\{u, w\}$ by a pair of directed edges $(u, w)$ and $(w, u)$ and translate queries of connectedness into reachability queries on the directed graph.

+A breadth-first search (BFS) or depth-first search (DFS) traversal of a directed or undirected graph defines a rooted tree that consists of the edges via which a new vertex was discovered.
+Apart from connectivity or reachability, BFS and DFS trees can be used to answer a variety of problems on graphs, such as testing bipartiteness, shortest paths in the unweighted setting, 2-edge connectivity, or biconnectivity.